 Who Teaches this Course

 Requirements and Assessment

 A range of assessment methods are integrated and assessed throughout the programme.
 These include essays, projects, reports, presentations, case studies, computer games and 'away day' activities.
-A research project is also required.

 1 year, full-time

 Next start date